School Leadership Team

 SLTs must include as mandatory members: the school principal, the PA/PTA president (or designated co-president), the UFT chapter leader, and an equal number of parents and staff.
 High school teams must also include at least two students.
 SLTs may elect to include representatives from community-based organizations.

 The core responsibility of each SLT is to develop the school’s Comprehensive Educational Plan (CEP) that is aligned with the school-based budget.
-SLTs are strongly encouraged to solicit input from various school community constituencies in order to ensure that all voices are heard regarding the needs of students.
-Functioning in a collaborative manner, SLTs also help to evaluate the effectiveness of the school’s educational programs and their impact on student achievement.
+SLTs are strongly encouraged to solicit input from various members of the school community in order to ensure that all voices are heard regarding the needs of students.
+By working together, SLTs also help to evaluate the effectiveness of the school’s educational programs and their impact on student achievement.
 SLTs receive support and guidance as needed from their District Leadership Teams.

 Our SLT works extensively on Grant Writing to augment our budget and allow for extra-curricula activities and special events.